adenprince/azure-kinect-osc/README.md

 .\AzureKinectOSC.exe --address 1.2.3.4 --port 7000 --send-joint-orientation false --camera-fps FPS30
 ```

+## TestOSCDataReceiver Project
+The TestOSCDataReceiver project included in the AzureKinectOSC solution can be used to verify that OSC data is being sent properly.
+This program will output any OSC packets received.
+The default IP address is `127.0.0.1`, and the default port is `12345`.
+The address and port to receive packets from can be set using command-line options in the same way as the AzureKinectOSC project.

 ## OSC Data Sent
 For each frame of body data received, information for each joint is sent to `/bodies/{bodyId}/joints/{jointId}` for the specified address.
 Values sent:
 - Joint X Position: float